 There are a number of varieties that fall under the savings account umbrella.
 These accounts all have their pros and cons.
 The best type of savings account for you will depend upon your situation.
 What are you saving for?
 What is the time horizon until you will need the money?
 These and other factors should go into your decision when choosing the best savings account for your needs.
 Here is a look at some of the types of savings accounts you can choose from.

 Regular or traditional savings accounts

 A traditional savings account is what often comes to mind when we hear the term savings account.
 These types of savings accounts are generally offered by commercial banks and credit unions.
-Recently online-only banks and apps that offer banking services like Chime® also offers competitive savings accounts without a physical location, though this account is optional and cannot be opened without the Chime Checking account.
+Recently, online-only banks and apps that offer banking services like Chime® also offers competitive savings accounts without a physical location, though this account is optional and cannot be opened without the Chime Checking account.

 Regular savings accounts offer you the opportunity to earn interest on money deposited in the account.
 The interest rate will generally be lower than most other types of savings accounts.
 You will have access to the money, but some institutions may restrict the number of withdrawals you can make each month.
 The rules around Regulation D that restricted the number of monthly withdrawals have been relaxed in recent years, but some banks and credit unions may still restrict the number of monthly withdrawals and charge a fee if you exceed this number.

 Most traditional savings accounts at commercial banks will carry Federal Deposit Insurance Corporation (FDIC) insurance for amounts up to $250,000.
 Accounts via credit unions generally have a similar type of insurance through the National Credit Union Administration (NCUA).
 You will want to check on the type of insurance carried by the institution where you are considering opening an account.

 Money market accounts

 Money market savings accounts tend to pay a little higher interest than a regular savings account.
 They will typically require a higher minimum deposit, often around $1,000, to avoid monthly fees.